devsecopsmaturitymodel/DevSecOps-MaturityModel/README.md

 Attackers evolve.
 Tooling advances.
 Threats adapt.

-DSOMM provides a forward-looking framework that allows organizations to respond with clarity instead of reaction—grounded in shared language, shared priorities, and continuous improvement.
+DSOMM provides a forward-looking framework that allows organizations to respond with clarity instead of reaction — grounded in shared language, shared priorities, and continuous improvement.

 ---

 ## Open and Community-Driven

 DSOMM is an open, community-driven project under the umbrella of the OWASP Foundation.
-It is designed to be transparent, adaptable, and practical at any scale—from startups to multinational enterprises.
+It is designed to be transparent, adaptable, and practical at any scale — from startups to multinational enterprises.

 Contributions, feedback, and collaboration from the community are encouraged to ensure the model remains relevant and effective as DevSecOps practices evolve.